slackapi/python-slack-sdk/README.md

 Usage
 -----
 See examples in [doc/examples](doc/examples/)
-See [python-rtmbot](https://github.com/slackhq/python-rtmbot/) for an active project using this library.

 _Note:_ You must obtain a token for the user/bot.
 You can find or generate these at the [Slack API](https://api.slack.com/#auth) page.